ember-learn/guides-source/guides/v2.10.0/tutorial/simple-component.md

 * A template that defines how it will look (`app/templates/components/rental-listing.hbs`)
 * A JavaScript source file (`app/components/rental-listing.js`) that defines how it will behave.

+Our template files (with the `.hbs` file extension) are written using the [Handlebars](../../templates/handlebars-basics) syntax, which consists of regular HTML elements mixed with dynamic content in double curly braces:
+`{{ }}`.
+The variables inside the curly braces represent properties from our Javascript source file.
+If the value of a property in our source file changes, the corresponding value in the template will change as well.

 Our new `rental-listing` component will manage how a user sees and interacts with a rental.
 To start, let's move the rental display details for a single rental from the `rentals.hbs` template into `rental-listing.hbs` and add the image field: